3perf/website/src/content/blog/notion/index.md

 ![](./notion-spinner.svg)

 The spinner helps to signify that “something is loading”.
-However, sometimes, the spinner actually [worsers the perceived performance](https://www.lukew.com/ff/entry.asp?1797).
+However, sometimes, the spinner actually [worsens the perceived performance](https://www.lukew.com/ff/entry.asp?1797).
 Users see the spinner and _pay attention_ to the fact that something is loading – which makes the app feel slower.

 What could be done instead is [showing a skeleton of the UI](https://uxdesign.cc/what-you-should-know-about-skeleton-screens-a820c45a571a):